makeevolution/notes/k8s/topics/theory.md

 - Scheduler decides: "Pod goes to Node A"
 - Scheduler updates etcd with this decision (doesn't directly call kubelet)

-5. Kubelet on Node A notices the update in etcd
+5. Kubelet on Node A notices the update in etcd (thorugh periodic querying of the API server)
 - Kubelet sees: "There's a pod for me to create"
 - Kubelet creates the pod (calls containerD → runc)

+6. Lets say a pod dies
+- Kubelet tells this to the API Server
+- API server updates the spec in the etcd database with status e.g. only 2 out of 3 pods are alive

-6. Controller Manager monitors continuously
+7. Controller Manager monitors continuously the API server too of the status aforementioned above
 - Checks: "Do I have 3 pods?
 Yes.
 Good."
 - If a pod dies: "Now I have 2.
 I need 3.
 Make another one!" → back to step 3